-Meta-ethical Theories of Morality
+Meta-Ethical Theories of Morality

 In this article I will discuss, define, and show why a certain theory of ethical morality holds more grandeur than other ethical theories of morality.
 More specifically, I will prove that the non-cognitivist form of moral nihilism is the most correct theory of morality.
-In juxtaposition with this attempt, I will provide an analysis of four other moral theories and display why they fall short of the excellence of a non-cognitivist theory of morality.
+In juxtaposition, I will provide an analysis of four other moral theories and display why they fall short of the excellence of a non-cognitivist theory of morality.
 The other theories, in order, are subjectivism, relativism, error theory, and ethical objectivism.
 After I have discussed these, I will display why non-cognitivism is the most correct theory of morality to adopt.

 Fallacy of Ethical Subjectivism

 Let us begin with the theories of subjectivism and relativism and why these theories fall short because of each other.
 A theory of ethical subjectivism makes the claim that there are moral truths and that each person has a final say as to what these truths may be.
 This means that if subjectivism is the correct moral theory to believe, each individual person has a final say in what moral truth is.

 In a way, all moral commitments would be true.
 The person who believes it is morally permissible to have an abortion is just as morally correct as is the person who believes that it is wrong to have an abortion.
 This, however, seems like a flawed theory of morality, for it seems, at least intuitively, that sometimes people are mistaken about their own moral truth.
 As we can see, there must be a problem with this theory, because obviously the pro-abortion person is going to disagree with the anti-abortion person.
 It seems, then, that people cannot turn to their own inner workings to decipher whether or not something is ethical.

 The ethical subjectivism theory suggests that morality is determined by the individual.
 This is wrong because two people might have contradicting beliefs, thus failing to agree upon a principle of morality.